Why independence isn't enough for some African nations – DW – 07/26/2024

 For Ghanaian political analyst Fidel Amakye Owusu, it’s more of a case-by-case issue.

-"The kind of Independence that these African countries had, depended on the colonial power that was ruling a particular territory," Owesu said.
+"The kind of independence that these African countries had depended on the colonial power that was ruling a particular territory," said Owusu.

 South Sudan: a cautionary tale